Effective Airway Management and Ventilation: 10 Tips

-- Use a jaw-thrust maneuver when opening the airway.
+- Use a jaw-thrust manoeuvre when opening the airway.

-The jaw-thrust maneuver is an extremely effective way of lifting the jaw and hyoid, displacing them anteriorly, and lifting the tongue from the oropharynx, thereby preventing airway occlusion.
+The jaw-thrust manoeuvre is an extremely effective way of lifting the jaw and hyoid, displacing them anteriorly, and lifting the tongue from the oropharynx, thereby preventing airway occlusion.

 The jaw-thrust is highly effective when used with a BLS airway adjunct.
 In addition, it can be used in patients with suspected cervical spine injury whose cervical spines must be maintained in a neutral inline position.

 - Use two-rescuer BVM and the thenar eminence technique to obtain a good mask seal.